The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 Pricing

-All these features come at a surprisingly low cost.
-Bay Alarm Medical starts at $24.95 per month for the in-home systems and $34.95 for the mobile systems.
+Bay Alarm Medical starts at $27.95 per month for the in-home systems and $34.95 for the cellular and mobile systems.
 That puts the company’s prices at slightly below average.
+Here are the five main packages:

 Drawbacks

 We also appreciated that Bay Alarm Medical includes free access to a caregiver app, through which loved ones can keep track of a device’s location and usage.
-The app doesn’t have the communication features of other apps, however, such as those from Medical Guardian.
+However, the app doesn’t have the communication features of other caregiving apps we tested, such as that from Medical Guardian.
+That’s why Medical Guardian may be an even better option for caregivers than Bay Alarm Medical.

 >>Read more: SOS All-In-One 2 Review